lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

       - <the entity ids you really need>
 ```

-**Note:**
+> ---
+>
+> **Important!**
+>
+> ---
+>
-1. It is important to exclude `call_service` entries from the database!
+> - Exclude all `call_service` entries from the database!
 These fill up the database really fast with all the parameters to the service calls, MQTT messages, etc.
+>
-2. You can use eg. HeidiSQL, DBeaver, BeeKeeper-Studio to access the database and analyze it's content.
+> - Use eg. HeidiSQL, DBeaver, BeeKeeper-Studio to access the database and analyze it's content.
 Search for the entries you don't need, but fill up the database!

 ## Support